Water Stewardship for Industry, Agriculture and Commercial Businesses

 Before companies take specific actions at the site level, there are strategic policies and goals that need to be developed to help set an internal direction for the entire enterprise toward water stewardship excellence.

-We provide companies with advisory services that include Gap Analysis, Policy & Strategy Development and Corporate Alignment for AWS Standard implementation.
+We provide companies with advisory services that include an assessment, policy and strategy development and corporate alignment for AWS Standard implementation.

 Contact: Gregory Gasper